“Justice is the sum of all moral duty.”

+SHEPHERD Foundation is rooted in justice for rare cancer patients.
 We exist to challenge the status quo.
 We believe that survival should not be determined by your skin color, age, zip code, income, or specific cancer diagnosis.
 We approach every day armed with our principles and a sense of urgency because we understand what is at stake: lives.
-In an effort to thread this fierce fight for justice throughout the fabric of our organization, we are introducing the SHEPHERD Justice Lab.
+In an effort to thread this fierce fight for justice throughout the fabric of our organization, we are introducing the SHEPHERD Justice Lab

 To launch this initiative we are fundraising for a new role: the SHEPHERD Justice Fellow, to creatively increase SHEPHERD Foundation’s team capacity.
 SHEPHERD will fill this vital role by partnering with Bard Prison Initiative (BPI), an organization dedicated to providing a college education to those in prison.
 By combining forces with BPI, we will have a proven partner and pipeline to effect change for those exiting the prison system and transitioning into productive lives on the outside.
 The annual program cost for each fellow is $100,000, which would cover their salary, health and wellness benefits, and program administration.